xuankimtran/docs-1/pages/katalon-studio/docs/web-image-based-testing.md

 >* Katalon Studio version 7.2.2 onwards.
 >* An active Katalon Studio Enterprise license.

 Katalon Studio provides an image locator method to associate Test Objects with images.
-With this method, you can perform image-based testing when elements of the web application under test retain their appearance even though the underlying structures have changed.
+With this method, you can perform image-based testing when elements of the web application under tests (AUT) retain their appearance even though the underlying structures have changed.

 This guide shows you how to configure image-based object recognition, capture screenshots, and reduce the chance of failures in image-based testing.